Maurice Tomlinson: Early life

 Tomlinson was born on 9 April 1971 in Montego Bay, St, James, Jamaica to George Cornel Tomlinson and Carmen Victoria Tomlinson (née Campbell).
 He has two brothers, Kurt and Rhoan.
 Tomlinson attended Cornwall College and Kingston College (Jamaica).
-At the tertiary level, his education includes studies at The University of the West Indies (2003), Norman Manley Law School in Jamaica (2005), the University of Turin Law School in Italy (2006), and the Mona School of Business (2007).
+At the tertiary level, his education includes studies at The University of the West Indies, Mona (1993), University of Calgary, Haskayne School of Business (1998), University of the West Indies, Cave Hill (2003), Norman Manley Law School in Jamaica (2005), the University of Turin Law School, Italy (2006), and the University of the West Indies, Mona School of Business (2007).

 After graduation in 1993, Tomlinson returned to Air Jamaica and started his then "dream" job as a flight attendant.
 However, he left the airline after only 6 months when his boss advised him to "stand in front of a mirror, try to act more macho and deepen his voice" because passengers had complained that he was gay.
 Tomlinson later went to work for a mortgage company.
 It was while pursuing a law degree that Tomlinson became interested in international human rights work.
 His studies in law also gave him an interest in Human Rights, especially for LGBTI people, and taught him that it was possible to change discriminatory laws and practices.

 In 2006, he started working as a corporate lawyer and left after a year and a half to become the project manager in the Office of the Principal of the University of West Indies.
 In this post, Tomlinson was responsible for the establishment of the UWI's Western Jamaica Campus in his hometown of Montego Bay.
 In 2009, Tomlinson began teaching human rights and discrimination law at the University of Technology, Jamaica and also became Legal Advisor, Marginalized Groups for the international NGO, AIDS-Free World.